gvwilson/sdxpy/src/pack/index.md

 can we do better?
 The answer is yes,
 but the algorithms involved are complicated and the jargon almost impenetrable.
-To show how real package managers tackle this, we will solve our example problem using the [Z3 theorem prover][z3].
+To give you a taste of how they work, we will solve our example problem using the [Z3 theorem prover][z3].

 Installing packages and proving theorems